Wednesday, June 3rd, 2026

 Alexandre Portmann: Why did I fail ?

-6:00 pm : Clinical Findings and their Impact on RD Strategy, around a tequila bottle: The reasoning behind these strategic choices will be discussed through fifteen different clinical cases, highlighting the key factors that shape these strategies.
+6:00 pm : Clinical Findings and their Impact on RD Strategy, a Practical Workshop: The reasoning behind these strategic choices will be discussed through fifteen different clinical cases, highlighting the key factors that shape these strategies.

 Controversial presentation